TinaGuo/scGPD/README.md

 The dataset used in the tutorial can be downloaded from [this folder](https://drive.google.com/drive/folders/1yA-ccARb4CuMdN-EtGUyW8esp4I4Orsu?usp=drive_link).

-After downloading, please follow the directory structure described in the notebook.

 # Experiments & Reproducibility

 All experiment scripts used to generate the results reported in the manuscript are provided in the `experiments code` directory.